-Any beekeeper can establish his own "CUE" Day; it is when Queen reduces the laying of brood on end or summer from many to few frames.
-Your own "D" day will be just few days earlier.
+Any beekeeper can establish his own "CUE" Day.
+It is when the queen reduces laying at the end of the summer from many to only a few frames.
+Your own date to treat will be just few days earlier.

-WHEN TO TREAT:
+WHEN TO TREAT